 Some destinations have limited availability, and therefore you should book as far in advance as possible.
 Some cruise lines offer closeout deals.
 However, the Disney cruise crowd is usually one for advanced planning leaving little last-minute availability on unusual itineraries with only a few sail dates, like Hawaii.

-Ten nights one way from Honolulu is $190 per person, per night for a family of four.
-That same one-way Hawaiian adventure from Vancouver jumps to $328 per person, per night.
+Ten nights one way from Honolulu is $205 per person, per night for a family of four in an inside cabin when last we checked.
+That same one-way Hawaiian adventure from Vancouver drops to $142 per person, per night.

 Disney cruise costs by cabin type